DREAM-ODA-OS/IngestionEngine/README.md

 the IE reads these settings from the DM's config dir, and the IE needs the same values as the _running_ DM.
-0. If you're using 'ODA Client Ingestion Admin T5', then be sure to configure the property `ingestionEngineT5.baseUrl`  in `ODAClient/app/config.json`.
+0. If you're using 'ODA Client Ingestion Admin T5', then be sure to configure in the ODA Client the property `ingestionEngineT5.baseUrl`, in the file `ODAClient/app/config.json` of the ODA Client installation tree.

 ### Launching
 0. It is assumed the DM is either already running or will be started